 - Tie the rope to the tree securely enough so that it doesn’t untie overnight.

 A Bear canister is a portable, hard sided, food locker.
 While heavier (2-3lbs) and bulkier than a nylon bag you’d use for a bear hang, it is very secure and mandatory in some parks.
+For reviews of the best bear canisters you can use, do read our article on this topic.

 Once can is usually good for 3-5 days’ worth of food and one person’s toiletries.